 The image top-left is an auto scan made when the film was processed at a local lab.
 The poor result is almost certainly due to automatic processing.
 The manual scan of the colour negative frame has deliberately held the delicate highlight detail (too fine to be seen on the histogram, above right).
 Shadow detail is excellent.
 Neither image has been edited.
 The turn-around time at a mini-lab can be exceptional, digital prints from your prepared files should be acceptable, but film processing standards can vary.
 Incidentally, although the Fuji Reala film was 3 months out of date and had been poorly stored, it produced quality negatives.
 And, if you’re interested, the blooms belong to the Calico Bush (North America).

-Slide Film or Colour Negative Film, or Digital?
+Slide Film and Colour Negative Film… and Digital

 Particularly in the context of scanning for prints, what’s the real difference between 35mm slide film and colour negative film?